perrenialgamer/AgriConnect/README.md

   Helps farmers plan irrigation, sowing, and harvesting decisions.

 - 📈 **Live Crop Market Prices**
-  Displays updated market rates to support better selling decisions.
+  Displays updated market rates to support better selling decisions.(Vendors could login and change the rate at which they are going to buy particular crop in real time)

 - 👨‍🌾 **Expert-Backed Farming Practices**
   Provides curated agricultural best practices for improved productivity.